 The CCP has also used political and financial influence around the world to keep journalists silent and drive false narratives about Falun Gong.

 This systematic campaign of abductions, torture, and death targeting tens of millions of Chinese people remains largely hidden from view.

 Yet, by pulling together reports from the United Nations, the U.S. government, human rights organizations, and a few quality pieces of investigative journalism, as well as first-hand accounts from inside China, the real scope and scale of this persecution campaign emerges with much clarity.

 The following are key indicators quantifying this human rights crisis.

-70–100 Million Falun Gong Practitioners
+70–100 Million Falun Gong Practitioners in 1999